 How Much Time Does A Typical Route Take?

-Routes on the platform are designed to be completed in 2-4 hours.
+Routes on the platform are designed to be completed within 2–4 hours.
 On-demand work (pickups, haul-outs, etc.) can vary in duration from less than an hour to all-day work.

 How Long Is A Typical Route?